-GIMA is a blended learning Master's program, which means that most of the time you are studying from the place where you think you can study best (e.g. at home, or your local library).
-Students study full-time (2 yrs.) or part-time (4 yrs.).
-For the first half of the program, there are only four short contact periods per year, one at each partner university.
-During those contact periods (with a duration of two weeks) you are supposed to be present in person but for the rest of the year you can study through our electronic learning environment from wherever you are.
-Obviously, the same holds for the individual thesis research project and internship, each of 6 (full time) or 12 (part time) month length in the last half of the program.
+GIMA is a blended learning Master's programme, which means that most of the time you are studying from the place where you think you can study best (e.g. at home, or your local library).
+Students study full time (2 yrs.) or part-time (4 yrs.).
+For the first half of the programme, there are only four short contact periods per year, one at each partner university.
+During those contact periods (with a duration of two weeks) you are supposed to be present in person but for the rest of the year, you can study through our electronic learning environment from wherever you are.
+Obviously, the same holds for the individual thesis research project and internship, each of 6 (full time) or 12 (part-time) months length in the last half of the programme.

-The Master’s program of GIMA is the result of a unique joint venture between four Dutch universities, each with a good reputation in its field and with its own traditions:
+The Master’s programme of GIMA is the result of a unique joint venture between four Dutch universities, each with a good reputation in its field and with its own traditions:

-University of Twente, with a focus on technical and application oriented courses for developing countries;
+University of Twente, with a focus on technical and application-oriented courses for developing countries;

-- You will thus get the best from geo-information experts from four universities in the Netherlands.
-Since the start of the program in 2003, GIMA has become one of the most popular and well evaluated Master's programs on geo-information applications and management in the Netherlands and our community keeps growing.
+You will thus get the best from geo-information experts from four universities in the Netherlands.
+Since the start of the programme in 2003, GIMA has become one of the most popular and well evaluated Master's programmes on geo-information applications and management in the Netherlands and our community keeps growing.